rails/rails/guides/source/configuring.md

 The MySQL adapter adds one additional configuration option:

 * `ActiveRecord::ConnectionAdapters::Mysql2Adapter.emulate_booleans` controls whether Active Record will consider all `tinyint(1)` columns as booleans.
-True by default.
+Defaults to `true`.

 The schema dumper adds one additional configuration option: